 - The parameters are incorrect

-Of all the reasons listed above, probably the most common is ‘drive is not accessible, access is denied’.
-So, in the next section we have a step-by-step guide for how to fix this issue in Windows.
+Of all the reasons listed above, the most common is the drive not accessible and denied access.
+So, in the next section, we have a step-by-step guide on how to fix this issue in Windows.

 Method 1.
 Fix the "Drive is not accessible.
 Access is denied" Error via Properties

 Usually, when your external hard drive shows the "Drive is not accessible.
-Access is denied" error message, it is because you don't have the right privilege settings in Windows.
+Access is denied" error message, it is because you don't have the proper privilege settings in Windows.
 So, to fix the issue, you have to take ownership of the drive.
 Here's how to do it:

 Step 2.
 Go to the Security tab, hit Advanced, then click the Edit button.

 In the above image, you can see how you can change the ownership of the drive.
-It’s also possible to add a new user so that anyone with access to the PC will be able to read the drive.
-This ‘Everyone’ setting is definitely convenient, but it does increase the risk of exposing your computer to anyone who knows the password to your PC.
+It's also possible to add a new user so that anyone with access to the PC will be able to read the drive.
+This "Everyone" setting is convenient, but it does increase the risk of exposing your computer to anyone who knows the password to your PC.